 Da Roza moved to California, where he found a couple of project positions.
-He later gained a summer job in 1959 with The Architects Collaborative, in Cambridge, Massachusetts.
+He later gained a summer job in 1959 with The Architects Collaborative in Cambridge, Massachusetts.
 This firm was established by former Bauhaus head Walter Gropius.
 There, amongst other projects, Da Roza worked on designs for the Philips Academy in Andover, Massachusetts.
-In the years 1958 to 1960 Da Roza also taught as a sessional lecturer at the College of Environmental Design at the University of California, Berkeley.
+From 1958 to 1960, Roza was a sessional lecturer at the College of Environmental Design at the University of California, Berkeley.

-In the year that Da Roza entered the gallery competition, he was awarded a Canada Council Special Arts Award, which allowed him to study residential housing in Scandinavia, where he toured and studied the work of architect Ralph Erkine.
+In the year that Da Roza entered the gallery competition, he won a Canada Council Special Arts Award, which allowed him to study residential housing in Scandinavia, where he toured and studied the work of architect Ralph Erkine.
 Such research reinforced Da Roza’s particular interest in housing and in architecture that reflects its northern conditions.
 He has consistently been critical of buildings that are inefficient due to excessive use of glass, space and intractable mechanical systems.
-He has argued that other northern nations have adapted better to the extremes of climate, a dearth of which, he suggests, is partly to blame for a lack of a distinctive Canadian style.
+He has argued that other northern nations have adapted better to the extremes of climate, and suggests this dearth of adaptation is partly to blame for a lack of a distinctive Canadian style.
 The Winnipeg Art Gallery, Da Roza has expressed, is in part a response to the severe Winnipeg weather.

 Proud of his Portuguese ancestry, Da Roza was appointed the Honourary Consul of Portugal in 1970, a particular interest to him.
 In addition, Da Roza was elected to serve as Vice Dean of the Consul Corps of Winnipeg from 1982 to 1988.
 From 1980 to 1982, he was on the Board of the Winnipeg Art Gallery and an advisory member to the Wascana Centre Authority in Regina.
 In 1985, he was made a commander of the Order of Prince Henry by the President of Portugal.
 In 1988 Da Roza was given the Order of Canada and in 2012, he was awarded the Queen Elizabeth II Diamond Jubilee Medal.
 He served as the head of the Department of Architecture at the University of Manitoba starting in 1984.
 Da Roza was also heavily involved with the Winnipeg equestrian scene.
 In 1992, he moved to Vancouver and joined in practice with Douglas Warner; he maintains his registration in Manitoba.